 - Peel and grate the apples and the beetroot.
 Thoroughly wash and dice the tomatoes.
 Cut off the stem ends and any blemishes.
 Peel and chop the onions.
 Wash and chop the chilli pepper if you want your ketchup hot.

 - Put the apples and all the vegetables in a very large cooking pot.
 Add the salt, paprika, cinnamon, cloves, allspice and black peppercorns.
 Pour in the water and bring to the boil.
-Adjust the heat to let simmer for about 2 hours, stirring from time to time, until the mixture reduces by about half.
+Adjust the heat to let simmer for about 2 hours, stirring from time to time, until the mixture reduces by about a half.
 Put aside and let cool down.

 - Place the tomato mixture in a food processor, or use a hand blender to purée it.
-Fit a fine-mesh sieve over a clean cooking pot, and transfer a ladleful of the tomato mixture into the sieve.
+Fit a fine mesh sieve over a clean cooking pot, and transfer a ladleful of the tomato mixture into the sieve.
 With the back of the ladle, push the mixture through the sieve to get rid of the remaining solids.
 Repeat until you have strained all the mixture.

 - Return the tomato sauce to the cooker, add the sugar and the vinegar, stir and bring to a gentle simmer.
 Continue cooking over a medium heat for another 30 minutes, or until the sauce reduces to a ketchup-like consistency.
 Remember to stir from time to time, more often towards the end of cooking.

-- Transfer the hot ketchup into clean dry jars or bottles.
+- Transfer the hot ketchup into clean, dry jars or bottles.
 Screw on the lids and sterilize on a baking tray in the oven at 80ºC for 15 minutes.
 Let cool down slowly and store in a dark cool place.
 Once opened, keep in the fridge and use within 2 weeks.

 As you can see in the photo above, we in Slovakia often reuse jars from other shop-bought products, but we take a special care to keep them clean and sorted.